Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 One such case happened not so long ago, when I was trying to figure out how to make the compiler determine the generic type of a method based on its expected return type.
 Seeing as C# can only infer generics from method arguments, this initially seemed impossible, however I was able to find a way to make it work.

-In this article I will show a little trick I came up with to simulate target type inference, as well as some examples of where that can be useful.
+In this article I will show a little trick I came up with to simulate target-type inference, as well as some examples of where that can be useful.

 ## Type inference